What is the School Fund?

 Please note that the names of contributing families and the amounts of individual contributions are kept completely confidential and be assured that whether a parent contributes or not will in no way affect the way any child is treated at our school.
 The choice is yours, but with your help we can continue to provide an even richer education for every child.

 How else can I help?

 In addition to financial support, we welcome parents, relatives and carers who are able to donate their time to help.
 The school relies upon the wider school community to help with weekly swimming trips, school trips and supporting the school to expand the range of school fund raising events beyond the now established Gift Day and Leavers events.
-We would also welcome any volunteers to help in the Library at lunchtimes.

 If you are able to volunteer your time, please contact the school office or email email@example.com with your availability and watch out for requests for help in the school newsletters.